GenericMappingTools/gmt/trunk/doc/rst/source/pscoast.rst

 pscoast
 *******

+.. only:: not man

     pscoast - Plot continents, shorelines, rivers, and borders on maps

 Synopsis
 --------